eerimoq/nala/README.rst

 ---------------

-The command-line utility provides two essential commands that should make it possible to integrate Narmock in any kind of build system.
+The command-line utility provides two essential commands that should make it possible to integrate Nala in any kind of build system.

 .. code-block::